 Any person who violates an insurance statute or rule specifically involving a consumer who is an adult at risk, as defined in s.
-55.01 (1e), or an individual who is at least 60 years of age, shall forfeit to the state not more than \$5,000 for each violation.
+55.01 (1e), or an individual who is at least 60 years of age, or where the violation involves or constitutes fraud or misrepresentation, shall forfeit to the state not more than \$5,000 for each violation.